Adeline-Lacroix/Adeline-Lacroix.github.io/_projects/006_fGQ-ASC.md

 The study aims to validate the French version of the Girl Questionnaire for Autism Spectrum Conditions (fGQ-ASC) in French-speaking autistic adults.
 It addresses gender biases and barriers that delay diagnosis in women, who are often diagnosed later than men.
-Validating this tool which can constitute an help for the diagnosis of Autism Spectrum Conditions (ASC) in females.

-**We are currently recruiting !
-Please feel free to contact us!**
+Validating this tool which can help the diagnosis of Autism Spectrum Conditions (ASC) in females.